PostHog/meta/requests-for-comments/2022-09-08-notifications.md

 * how to create the triggers for notifications
 * where to see configured triggers
 * linking from notification to appropriate onward journey
+* Scope - Users belong to organizations, organizations can have multiple projects, users can be at any level in the hierarchy at any given time - what's the appropriate scope of notifications based on what we know about the user?
+If the user is in a project, would we notify them of events from another project?
+Only a subset of users might get notifications about billing or org management level changes.
+* Establishing what all justifies a notification.
+There's a really broad area to cover with our product, not all things will be of equal importance to a user, not all things are available depending on your plan / payment status / org role / etc.
+* Nailing the preferences - getting enough configuration to cover the use cases discovered in interviews.
+This can be a really complex thing to figure out.
 * expectation of performance
   * e.g. evaluate whether insight series have crossed a threshold could be very expensive
+* when to send notifications?
+  * See "Complexity in whether to send a message" below
+  * some users might want a particular trigger right away, others might want it in a roll-up email
+    * do we allow that complexity
+* where to show notifications?
+  * if we have both an in-app notification center for passive/low-urgency notifications do we also show active/high-urgency notifications there

+## Active/Urgent Notifications

+Sent to slack or email

 ### Notifications people mentioned